tmg2134/TruPL-compiler/README.md

 make all

-You can test compiling a couple programs by doing :
+You can test compiling a TruPL program on the command line by running:

-./truc <program>
+./truc (program)